polarby/render/README.md

   for `Render` plugin.

 ## 📢 Additional information & Contribution

+Although using `Render` package in flutter might be convenient for flutter users to use, it is more efficient to edit videos (& images) and recreate your rendering widget in a native editing tool.

 Contributions are very welcome and can be merged within hours if testing is successful.
 Please note that this is an open source project and is not maintained by a company, but only